FuzionView/FV-Docs/source/SystemOperatorAdmin.rst

    :alt: System Operator Admin
    :class: with-border

-   *System Operator Admin*
+   *System Operator Admin Menu*

 Data Providers
 --------------

-Data Providers displays a list of all the Data Providers or Facility Operators managed by the System Operator.
+The **Data Providers** menu option displays a list of all the Facility Operators and other Data Providers managed by the System Operator.

 Add Data Provider
 ^^^^^^^^^^^^^^^^^^^

-Select either the **Plus** icon or **New Data Provider** at the bottom of the page to add a new data provider.
-Enter a name and click **Submit**.
+You can add as many data providers to the system as needed.
+At the bottom of the page is the option to add a new data provider.
+Select either the **Plus** icon or **New Data Provider**.
+Simply enter a name and click **Submit**.
+Once a Data Provider has been added, datasets can be added.

 .. figure:: /_static/SOAdmin1_NewDataProvider1.png
    :alt: New Data Provider